sinarhen/Books-Store-ASP.NET-Core-6/README.md

 # Books-Store-ASP.NET-Core-6
+**!important**: *This project does not pretend to be a skill demonstration or any kind of accomplishment.
+This was only made for studying purposes.*

 ASP.NET Core 6 application to browse different books by categories made with Razor Pages, Bootstrap, MS SQL

 ## Books page